-Many Consortium member towns have several initiatives in place to encourage affordable housing development.
-These initiatives include purchasing available properties for housing purposes, enacting zoning amendments to allow for a diversity of housing types including multifamily development and accessory dwelling units (ADUs), and also by enacting tax policies for affordable housing.
+Many Consortium member towns have been pursuing several initiatives including purchasing available properties for housing purposes, enacting zoning amendments to allow for a diversity of housing types including multi-family development and accessory dwelling units (ADUs), and enacting tax policies for affordable housing.
 Member towns along with the Consortium itself engaged in discussions around the negative effects of short-term rental properties in the region and are explored regulation options to minimize the negative effect.
 Several member towns and the county are researching purchasing deed restrictions for year-round restrictions to off-set the negative effect of short-term rentals.